At Churches of Christ in Australia we are committed to creating safe places for children.

 What is abuse?

-Churches of Christ in Victoria and Tasmania (CCVT) defines abuse as “a violation of personhood; the robbing of a person’s rights”, and child abuse as “any act that endangers the child’s physical or emotional health or development” (see the document “Duty of Care for Responsible Leadership of Children and Youth”).
+Churches of Christ in Victoria and Tasmania (CCVT) defines abuse as “a violation of personhood; the robbing of a person’s rights”, and child abuse as “any act that endangers the child’s physical or emotional health or development”.
 Other states will operate with similar definitions, based on their own policies and Codes of Conduct.

 When sexual abuse of children happens within the sphere of a congregation, it is ‘costly’ not only in terms of the pain and the loss of morale and trust it creates, but also potentially there is a monetary cost too if legal proceedings ensue.
 Precautions and codes of conduct need to be put in place in order to help keep children safe from those who would abuse their positions of trust and power over them.
 Some helpful guidelines are listed below.